Graylog2/documentation/pages/secure/sec_url_whitelist.rst

 Disabling the whitelist
 -----------------------

-If the security implications mentioned above are of no concern, the whitelist can be disabled.
+If the security implications mentioned above are of no concern, the whitelist can be completely disabled.
 When disabled, HTTP requests will not be restricted.

 "Exact match" whitelist entries